ericharding/blog/content/blog/xinetd/index.md

 # Enter xinetd

-[xinetd](https://en.wikipedia.org/wiki/Xinetd) is an internet [super-server](https://en.wikipedia.org/wiki/Super-server) which was originally written in 2003ish (it predates npm by years) to replace ined and is still maintained and included in almost every linux distribution.
+[xinetd](https://en.wikipedia.org/wiki/Xinetd) is an internet [super-server](https://en.wikipedia.org/wiki/Super-server) which was originally written in 2003ish (it predates npm by years) to replace ined and is still maintained and included in almost every Linux distribution.
 It's also written in plain C so it only uses 2mb of ram when running.

-Xinetd works in the unix tradition of doing one simple thing and doing it well.
+Xinetd works in the Unix tradition of doing one simple thing and doing it well.
 It will listen on a port (in our case a TCP port) and when something connects it will start a process of your choosing and map stdin/stdout to that socket.
 That's it!
 Your processes doesn't have to understand sockets or....
 TODO

 ## Configure nginx